 Maple Leaf Foods is committed to maintaining high standards of environmental responsibility and positive relationships in the communities where it operates.
-It operates within the framework of an environmental policy entitled "Our Environmental Sustainability Commitment" that is approved by the Board of Directors' Safety and Sustainability Committee ("Committee").
+It operates within the framework of an environmental policy entitled "Our Environmental Sustainability Commitment" that is approved by the Board of Directors' Safety and Sustainability Committee (the "Committee").

 The Company's environmental program is monitored on a regular basis by the Committee, including compliance with regulatory requirements and the use of internal environmental specialists and independent, external environmental experts.
 The Company continues to invest in environmental infrastructure related to water, waste, and air emissions to ensure that environmental standards continue to be met or exceeded, while implementing procedures to reduce the impact of operations on the environment.
-In the fourth quarter of 2017, the Company announced the closure of its St. Anselme, Quebec pastry facility.
-All environmental assessments required to ensure that potential environmental matters are appropriately addressed during decommissioning activities will be completed.
+In the fourth quarter of 2018, the Company announced the closure of its St. Marys, Brampton and Toronto poultry plants.
+All environmental assessments required to ensure that potential matters are appropriately addressed during decommissioning will be completed.

 Expenditures related to current environmental requirements are not expected to have a material effect on the financial position or earnings of the Company.
-However, there can be no assurance that certain events will not occur that will cause expenditures related to the environment to be significant and have a material adverse effect on the Company's financial condition or results of operations.
+However, it is possible that events could occur causing environmental expenditure to be significant and have a material adverse effect on the Company's financial condition or results of operations.
 Such events could include, but not be limited to, additional environmental regulation or the occurrence of an adverse event at one of the Company's locations.
 The Company currently has a provision of \$4.8 million related to expected environmental remediation costs.
-Please refer to Note 12 of the Company's 2017 audited consolidated financial statements for additional information.
+Please refer to Note 12 of the Company's 2018 audited consolidated financial statements for additional information.

 As a large food company there are health, environmental, and social issues that go beyond short-term profitability that Management believes must shape its business if the Company is to realize a sustainable future.
 Increasingly, moving beyond compliance to materially reducing the Company's environmental footprint is critical to addressing mounting environmental issues and realizing increased operating efficiencies and cost reductions.
 The Company is committed to reducing its environmental footprint by 50% by 2025, encompassing the three areas where Maple Leaf Foods has the largest environmental impact: climate change (energy usage and emissions), water usage and waste.
 The Company has developed environmental sustainability action plans at every operation to deliver on its environmental goals.
-In 2017, the Company has made significant progress towards the implementation of these plans and reducing the Company's environmental footprint.
-Details on this environmental performance can be found in the annual sustainability report available on the Company's sustainability website (www.mapleleafsustainability.ca).
+In 2018, the Company has made significant progress towards the implementation of these plans and reducing the Company's environmental footprint.
+Details on this environmental performance can be found in the annual sustainability report available on the Company's website (www.mapleleaffoods.com).